Shanti School of Taijiquan

 —C. Hughes, R.N.
 Cardiac Care

 Increasing circulation to the joints is extremely important for arthritis sufferers, who need a regimen of joint massage, relaxation and internal organ health to keep joints nourished and flexible.
 In China, this art is well known for its ability to rebuild the strength of the joints and cure the causes of arthritis.
+Read more about how Tai Chi and Qigong help reduce the symptoms and progression of arthritis as well as chronic pain and fibromyalgia.

 These powerful exercises focus on strengthening whole body connectivity, loosening joints, tendons and ligaments, relaxing muscles, and improving blood and energy circulation.
 The practitioner gets strong from the inside out by learning to move differently to exercise deep calorie-burning muscles throughout the day.
 It is common to regain energy and strength at the same time the body changes shape significantly.